 Chris: Yes, right there with you.
 Right there with you on that because I'm on now, and people are shocked.
 Whenever I bring it up on the channel that I'm going to be 56 in March, like “What?!”
 I’m like, “Yeah”. (laughing)

 Host: Wait, hold on.
 You’re going to be 56 in March?

 Chris: Yeah, I’ll be 56.No botox, no plastic surgery, none on that stuff.
 No.

 Host: I’m sure you get this comment a lot.
 In fact, you do get this comment a lot.
 You have great skin.
 It's fantastic. it is.
 I would define it as Rob Lowe's levels of radiance.

 Chris: If you’re going to tell me in my 20’s that I would ever in my life have a conversation on some radio show about how good my skin looks, I would have thought you’re crazy. (laughing) Absolutely crazy because I was still battling the problems.

-Chris: But anti-aging, you know, this is I guess the way life moves you through, you know, takes the biggest problems and turn it into opportunities to help other people.
-And now it's funny because I'm still talking the act me talk because it’s still the hit problem but you’re right.
+Chris: But anti-aging, you know, this is I guess the way life moves you through, you know, takes the biggest problems and turns them into opportunities to help other people.
+And now it's funny because I'm still talking the act me talk.
+After all, it’s still the hit problem but you’re right.
 The anti-aging thing and was so nice is that people in their 20s are listening.
 My audience on YouTube is mainly, I mean I have a lot of folks that are doing the anti-aging thing, but they're in their 20s and 30s.